-Even mild or moderate cases of cerebral palsy will usually require a lifetime of regular medical care and assistance.
+Even mild or moderate cases of cerebral palsy usually require a lifetime of regular medical care and assistance.
 Physical therapy and occupational therapy, electric wheelchairs, walkers, mobility aids, and special education services are often basic requirements for children with moderate CP.
-A child who is born into these circumstances can make a very sympathetic plaintiff.
+A child born into these circumstances can make a very sympathetic plaintiff.

 Economic Damages for Birth Injuries

-In a regular medical malpractice case, the scope of economic damages that the plaintiff can claim is often limited.
+In a typical medical malpractice case, the scope of economic damages that the plaintiff can claim is often limited.
 For example, if you have a 55-year-old plaintiff who can never work again because of their injury, they can only claim 10 years of lost future income.
 By contrast, the plaintiff in a birth injury case can often claim over 40 years of lost or reduced future earnings.
 This means lost future earnings capacity alone can add up to several million.

 Sample Verdict and Settlement Amounts in Birth Injury Lawsuits